venkateshshukla/th-editorials-server/docs/API.md

 ### Request to `/api/list`

-A `POST` request to `api/list` with a `timestamp` attribute of latest article would be replied with a `JSON` consisting of the following
+A `POST` request to `api/list` with a `timestamp` attribute containing the timestamp of latest article would be replied with a `JSON` consisting of the following :

 |    | Key | Explanation |
 |----|-----|-------------|